Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data.

-If you'd like to automatically assign contacts to users in Freshworks CRM, create a column with the email addresses of the users in Freshworks CRM and map that column to the field Owner.
+If you'd like to automatically assign contacts to users, create a column with the email addresses of the users, and map that column to the field Owner.

-Note: The email address must be the email address that the user uses to sign in to Freshworks CRM
+Note: The email address must be the email address that the user uses to sign in to the web application

 You'd need to create the custom fields before you begin the import for you to be able to map your columns with them.
 If any field is a multi-select field, the values of the field should be separated by semicolon(;) in the CSV/XLSX file.
 Ex: Say the field, Competitors involved is a multi-select field.
 Competitor column in the CSV/XLSX should be:

 Last name must be mapped for the import to be complete.
 Your CSV/XLSX file must have columns for this field.